code-block-2025/agentic-ai-samples/AAI workshops/Evaluator-Optimizer pattern/README.md

 - Verify pacing matches the requested intensity
 - Assess weather suitability

+You will be given a Context block that contains the constraints and weather summary.
+You MUST judge the itinerary against that Context.

 Output MUST be valid JSON:
 {
   "approved": true | false,